 Staff will sweep students into class for the first ten minutes of the period.
 All student tardiness should be entered into PowerSchool to document the frequency of their lateness daily.
 Staff will issue late passes at stations located throughout the school.
 Staff members issuing the late passes will assign students their consequences immediately.
-The Attendance Clerk will manage the tardy process and will supervise lunch detention and after-school detention.
+Lunch detention and after-school detention will be held in room 1210.
+For lunch detention, students should report directly to 1210 and will be directed when they will be allowed to get their lunch.

 TARDY CONSEQUENCES

 INFRACTION TEACHER ACTION

-1s Tardy Warning
+1 st Tardy Warning

-2 [TM] Tardy Warning & Parent Contact
+2 nd Tardy Warning

-3 ^1 Tardy Lunch Detention
+3 rd Tardy Lunch Detention and Phone Call Home

+Students who skip lunch detention risk losing modified schedule/off-campus pass

 4 th Tardy Lunch Detention

-5 th Tardy Afterschool Detention
+5 th Tardy Lunch Detention

-6 th Tardy Afterschool Detention
+6 th Tardy Parent, Student, & SAP Counselor Conference/Phone Call

-7 th Tardy Administrative Intervention
+7 th Tardy Administrative Consequence